cloudspannerecosystem/liquibase-spanner/limitations.md

 ## DDL Limits

-In order to [limit the number of schema updates in a 7-day period](https://cloud.google.com/spanner/docs/schema-updates#week-window), run
-Liquibase with small change sets.
-Alternatively, use [SQL change](https://docs.liquibase.com/change-types/community/sql.html) and batch the DDL using [batch statements](https://cloud.google.com/spanner/docs/use-oss-jdbc#batch_statements).
+It is recommended that [the frequency of schema updates is limited](Spanner https://cloud.google.com/spanner/docs/schema-updates#frequency).
+It is important to read in detail Cloud Spanner's [schema updates](https://cloud.google.com/spanner/docs/schema-updates) to understand the impact of large scale schema changes.
+Applying a small number of change sets is on option or use [SQL change](https://docs.liquibase.com/change-types/community/sql.html) and batch the DDL using [batch statements](https://cloud.google.com/spanner/docs/use-oss-jdbc#batch_statements).